algorandfoundation/specs/dev/ledger.md

   were transferred to the closing address.

-- The asset closing amount, $\AssetClosingAmount$, which specifies how many asset's unit were transsfered to the closing address.
+- The asset closing amount, $\AssetClosingAmount$, which specifies how many of the asset units were transsfered to the closing address.

 - The amount of rewards distributed to each of the accounts touched by this transaction.
 There are three fields ("rs", "rr", and "rc" keys in msgpack